TejasJain970/Day-Wise-Tasks/README.md

 1. Created a Client file and a new socket
 2. Connection is established on the defined port
 3. Data is received and decoded

+TCP SERVER 2

+1. Added a header of lenght 10 through which a message of maximum 1 billion characters can be shared/received
+2. Used left alignment for header string interpretation

+CLIENT 2

+1. Data is received and decoded with a 16 bytes buffer
+2. Message is decoded until all characters and then printed without the header